 |Name||Microsoft Office 2010|

-Office 2010 marks the debut of Office Web Apps, online versions of Excel, OneNote, PowerPoint, and Word that work in web browsers.
-Office Starter 2010, a new edition of Office, replaced the low-end home productivity software, Microsoft Works.
-Office Mobile 2010, an update to Microsoft's mobile productivity suite, was released on May 12, 2010 as a free upgrade from the Windows Phone Store for devices running Windows Mobile 6.5 and a previous version of Office Mobile.
+Office 2010 marks the debut of Office Online (formerly Office Web Apps), a collection of free web-based versions of Excel, OneNote, PowerPoint, and Word.
+Office Starter 2010, a new edition of Office, replaced the low-end Microsoft Works home productivity software.
+Office Mobile 2010, an update to Microsoft's mobile productivity suite, was released on May 12, 2010 as a free upgrade from the Windows Phone Store for Windows Mobile 6.5 devices with a previous version of Office Mobile.

-Office 2010 is the last version of Microsoft Office to run on Windows XP, Windows Server 2003, Windows Vista and Windows Server 2008, as its successor, Office 2013, does not support these operating systems.
+Office 2010 is the last version of Office compatible with Windows XP, Windows Server 2003, Windows Vista and Windows Server 2008 as its successor, Office 2013, does not support these operating systems.

 As of December 31, 2011, approximately 200 million licenses of Office 2010 have been sold.
 Microsoft reportedly discontinued sales of Office 2010 on January 31, 2013.
 Mainstream support for Office 2010 ended on October 13, 2015; extended support will end on October 13, 2020.